 Agricultural lands can protect and improve water quality.
 For example, healthy streamside vegetation prevents runoff from excessive sediment and stabilizes stream banks.

 Each region of the state has its own unique way to protect Oregon's waterways.
 Growing cannabis is an agricultural activity.
-Find the Agricultural Water Quality Plan for your area.
+For more information about cannabis and water quality, visit the Agricultural Water Quality Program.